-- while the tractor engine is running with the universal joint shaft or hydraulic/electronic system connected. - if the ground wheel drive is moving.
+- while the tractor engine is running and the universal joint shaft is connected / hydraulic drive is engaged - if the ground wheel drive is moving.

 Risk of crushing of fingers/hand by accessible, moving parts of the implement!

 This hazard can cause extremely serious injuries resulting in the loss of limbs.